-The 2001 Kennedy Half Dollar saw similar circulation mintages to the previous year, with about 20 million coins struck each at the Philadelphia and Denver Mint facilities.
+The 2001 Kennedy Half Dollar (Buy on eBay) saw similar circulation mintages to the previous year, with about 20 million coins struck each at the Philadelphia and Denver Mint facilities.
 The majority of these pieces were issued into the channels of general circulation, with about one million pieces included in the annual uncirculated mint sets.

 Quality of the circulation strike halves was generally high for this year.
 Some proof like examples can be found, generally from mint sets, and many high quality gems have been graded.
 The major grading services show a few pieces in the spectacularly high grade of MS68 for each mint.